MundoAndino Home : Andes Chile Guide at Mundo Andino

 Fleet

-The LAN Airlines fleet consists of the following aircraft as of December 2007:
+The LAN Airlines fleet consists of the following aircraft (as of December 2009):

-Also on order are 20 Airbus A318s, on which LAN became the launch customer for the Pratt & Whitney PW6000 engine.
-But the order was modified to 15 Airbus A319 due the problems caused by the small cargo area and the mechanical problems with the turbines.
+LAN became the launch customer for the Pratt & Whitney PW6000 engine on the Airbus A318.
 Its A319 & A320s are equipped with International Aero Engines V2500s.
-Lan Airlines has recently renovated its Boeing's 767s, adding amenities like seats that recline 180 degrees, and seatback TV's.
+Lan Airlines has recently renovated its Boeing's 767s, adding amenities like flat bed seats in Premium Business class offering 180 degrees of recline, and new industry leading personal TVs.

-In late 2007 LAN Airlines announced that it was planning to acquire some aircraft of the Boeing 777 family due the problems with its Long-Range aircraft (the Airbus A340-300).
+In late 2007 LAN Airlines announced that it was planning to acquire some Boeing 777 freighters for its LAN Cargo fleet.

-The average LAN fleet age is 8.2 years old in November 2006.
+The average LAN Airlines fleet age was 4.8 years old in september 2009 .

 LANPASS

 LANPASS is LAN's Frequent Flyer Program, created to reward customer loyalty.
-There are currently over a million members in Chile, Argentina, Peru, Ecuador and the United States who enjoy LANPASS benefits.
-Every year, over 50,000 LANPASS members fly for free.
+There are currently over two million members in Chile, Argentina, Peru, Ecuador, Canada and the United States.
+Every year, over 110,000 LANPASS members fly for free.
+LANPASS members earn kilometers every time they fly with LAN, a oneworld alliance member, a LANPASS-affiliated airline or by using the services of any LANPASS-associated business around the world.

 South America AirPass

-1. Whether you reach South America with LAN or with a Oneworld alliance member.
+Whether the passenger reaches South America with LAN or with another Oneworld alliance member.

 Codeshare agreements